-Accounting treatment
+• Accounting treatment

-The regulatory transfers are recognised on specific balance sheet accounts and are called 'regulatory balances' since the tariff methodology is determined by the VREG, in contrast to the differences that arose during previous tariff methodologies, determined by the CREG, which were called 'regulatory assets/liabilities'.
+The regulatory transfers are recognised on specific balance sheet accounts and are called 'regulatory balances' since the tariff methodology is determined by the VREG.
 The movements of these accounts including the federal contribution (additions, recoveries and regularisations) constitute the regulatory transfers.